 The walls can be constructed using bricks and blocks whilst the

 roof can be of pitched design using timbers, roofing felt and tiles.
+It is also

-maintenance over time to ensure that it doesn't leak.
+time to ensure that it doesn't leak.

 Once the main construction has been completed the garage